pselle/macvimspeak/README.md

 # MacVimSpeak

 MacVimSpeak is an OS X app that allows you to "say" Vim commands and the app will execute the corresponding key mappings for Vim.
-This is also a good way to learn about Vim, because those simple keystroke commands map to words! (ex. a for after, A for after [end of] a line).
+This is also a good way to learn about Vim, because those simple keystroke commands map to words! (ex. a for append, A for append at end of line).

 To use the app: